 How to become a member

-An independent advocacy organisation only provides independent advocacy and all the activities it undertakes are about providing, promoting, supporting and defending independent advocacy.
+An independent advocacy organisation only provides independent advocacy and all the activities it undertakes are about providing, promoting, supporting and advocating independent advocacy.
 Independence means that it does not provide any other services and is structurally, financially and psychologically separate from other organisations and interests.
-You can find out more information about advocacy and the components of independence in the Independent Advocacy Principles, Standards and Code of Best Practice.
+You can find out more information about advocacy and the components of independence in the Independent Advocacy Principles, Standards and Code of Best Practice and the SIAA Constitution.

 Please get in touch with us by emailing firstname.lastname@example.org or calling us on 0131 510 9410 to request a membership form.